CMC Driver Framework

 Event Logger (Coming Soon)

-The Event Logger is a pre-made logging tool that informs you of any errors or other events that occur in the CMC Driver Framework code.
+The Event Logger is a pre-built logging tool that informs you of any errors or other events that occur in the CMC Driver Framework code.
 You can use the Event Logger API to integrate it into the rest of your code, enabling you to automatically log errors or simply mark events of interest during program execution for debugging purposes.
 The Event Logger UI can be used to review all logged events, search for specific event text, and filter by event type.

 The CMC Driver Framework driver family is constantly growing, and we continue to add new product and device-type support.
 Every device type (i.e. DC Power Supplies, Digital Multimeters, etc.) that we support has a unique API that is used to program that device type.
 Therefore, regardless of the instrument you have selected, you program for a device-type and never for a specific instrument.
 This enables you to switch instruments at any time without changing code.
 It simply requires changing which configuration you have selected.